nuxeo/doc.nuxeo.com-content/src/corg/developer-environment-setup/eclipse-setup.md

 #### Configure Eclipse

-See {{page page='java-code-style'}} to configure Eclipse with the Nuxeo conventions on the formatting, code style and other coding preferences.
+See [Java Code Style]({{page page='java-code-style'}}) to configure Eclipse with the Nuxeo conventions on the formatting, code style and other coding preferences.